 Accessible parking spaces are available.

 Washrooms are available at the Nature Interpretive Centre at the Arboretum available during operating hours.
 Portable washrooms are also available at the Arboretum.

 Food, Drink, & Picnics

-Outside food is permitted during regular hours (restrictions may apply during specific special events).
+Outside food is permitted during regular visiting hours.
 Please pack-out or properly dispose of any waste.
 Outdoor cooking is not permitted in any of RBG’s properties.